silversixpence-crypto/dapol/spec.md

 ### Ristretto

-The [Ristretto Group](https://ristretto.group) for Curve25519 as the elliptic curve group for the Pedersen commitments. [curve25519-dalek-ng](https://github.com/zkcrypto/curve25519-dalek-ng) is the rust implementation used, which is a fork of [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek/) (see [this gh issue](https://github.com/zkcrypto/bulletproofs/issues/15) for details on the fork).
+The [Ristretto Group](https://ristretto.group) for Curve25519 is used as the elliptic curve group for the Pedersen commitments. [curve25519-dalek-ng](https://github.com/zkcrypto/curve25519-dalek-ng) is the rust implementation used, which is a fork of [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek/) (see [this gh issue](https://github.com/zkcrypto/bulletproofs/issues/15) for details on the fork).

 The paper requires 2 generators of $G$, $g_1$ & $g_2$, such that their relative discrete logarithm is unknown.

 $g_1$ is set to the point defined [here](https://github.com/zkcrypto/curve25519-dalek-ng/blob/763a0faaf54752b06702b39e2296173ab76c2204/src/backend/serial/u64/constants.rs#L129), which is exactly the same as the point used in the Bulletproofs implementation.
 The point is said to be the 'Ed25519 basepoint' but it is not clear if the point is equal to the one defined in [the RFC for Ed25519](https://datatracker.ietf.org/doc/html/rfc8032) or the base point for Curve25519 given by [SafeCurves](https://safecurves.cr.yp.to/base.html).
 The differences may be due to different encoding methods (dalek encoding of field elements is explained [here](https://doc-internal.dalek.rs/curve25519_dalek/backend/serial/u64/field/struct.FieldElement51.html)).
-The order of the base point [is said to be](https://github.com/zkcrypto/curve25519-dalek-ng/blob/763a0faaf54752b06702b39e2296173ab76c2204/src/backend/serial/u64/constants.rs#L95) the prime $2^252 + 27742317777372353535851937790883648493$, which is the same as the order of the other 2 base points in the literature, and will produce a subgroup of co-factor 8 (which is what we what, essentially).
+The order of the base point [is said to be](https://github.com/zkcrypto/curve25519-dalek-ng/blob/763a0faaf54752b06702b39e2296173ab76c2204/src/backend/serial/u64/constants.rs#L95) the prime $2^{252} + 27742317777372353535851937790883648493$, which is the same as the order of the other 2 base points in the literature, and will produce a subgroup of co-factor 8 (which is what we what, essentially).

 $g_2$ is formed from the SHA3-512 hash of $g_1$ using [this function](https://github.com/zkcrypto/curve25519-dalek-ng/blob/763a0faaf54752b06702b39e2296173ab76c2204/src/ristretto.rs#L688), which claims that the that "the discrete log of the output point with respect to any other point should be unknown".